markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 ![Privacy Policy CSS start](assets/step-7/400-css-start.jpg)

 Both of these issues are fine because all we need to do now is add just a _little_ bit more to get it how we want it.
-Referring to the finished screenshot above, we can see there's only a few additions and changes we need to make when it comes to styling what a non-Homepage should look like.
+Referring to the finished screenshot at the top of this lesson, we can see there's only a few additions and changes we need to make when it comes to styling what a non-Homepage should look like.

 This is going to entail two things:

-1. We'll keep most of the styles already set up for our hero section and make a couple of edits to accomodate a different style of page.
+1. We'll keep most of the styles already set up for our hero section and make a couple of edits to accommodate a different style of page.

 2. Then we'll add some new style definitions for our page's `<article>` tag by targeting it's `secondary-content` class.

 Let's discuss the first point.
-If you compare the finished product of `index.html` with the screenshot of the finished product we're working towards for `privacy-policy.html`, the hero sections have the same background but the privacy policy page has one that has centered title and it's much shorter in length.
-What we'll do is edit some styles to have it _only_ apply to our privacy policy's hero.
+If you compare the finished product of `index.html` with the screenshot of the finished product we're working towards for `privacy-policy.html`, the hero sections have the same background but the privacy policy page has a centered title and it's much shorter in length.
+What we'll do is edit some styles and have them _only_ apply to our privacy policy's hero.
 There are a couple of ways we can do this:

 - For `privacy-policy.html`, we could provide the hero section with a different class name and simply copy and edit the styles from the `index.html`'s hero section.
 This way they have totally different names but still look similar.